cfpb/design-system/docs/pages/interactive-chart.md

           The most commonly used interactive chart is a date/time chart, a line chart which graphs continuous data over a period of time.
 The x axis is always based on time and special controls allow users to adjust the time period displayed in the chart.
-Date/time charts may display up to 5 lines of data in total.
+A date/time chart may display up to 5 lines of data in total.

           ![Line graph with five lines over time, one for each credit score level: Deep subprime, Subprime, Near-prime, Prime, Super-prime](/design-system/images/uploads/interactive-charts_date-time.png "Consumer credit conditions by credit score")
   - variation_group_name: Bar charts
     variation_group_description: >-
-      Bar charts show comparisons of different discrete items, factors, or categories, and do not include any time-related controls.
+      A bar chart shows comparisons of different discrete items, factors, or categories, and does not include any time-related controls.
 Comparisons can include items that can be counted and categorized.

       ![Bar chart showing CFPB enforcement actions by year from 2012 to the present. ](/design-system/images/uploads/interactive-charts_bar.png "Enforcement actions by year")